 The Group received a favorable order from the Commissioner of Income Tax (Appeals) for the financial year 2001-02 where in the Commissioner of Income Tax (Appeals) accepted the Group's contentions and quashed the demand raised.
 The income tax department appealed against the above mentioned order with ITAT.
 ITAT, in an earlier year passed an order setting aside both the orders of the Commissioner of Income Tax (Appeals) as well as the Assessing Officer and remanded the matter back to the Assessing Officer for re-assessment.
-The Group preferred an appeal with the Hon'ble High Court of Karnataka against the order of the ITAT.
-The Hon'ble High Court of Karnataka has dismissed the appeal filed against the order of ITAT and upheld the order passed by the ITAT and accordingly the case is pending before Assessing Officer or re-assessment.
+The Group preferred an appeal with the Hon'ble High Court of Karnataka against the order of ITAT.
+The Hon'ble High Court of Karnataka has dismissed the appeal filed against the order of ITAT and upheld the order passed by the ITAT and accordingly the case is pending before Assessing Officer for re-assessment.
 The Deputy Commissioner of Income Tax has completed the reassessment and has issued a Final assessment order with a revised demand amounting to Rs 202 due to transfer pricing adjustments.
 Management believes that the position taken by it on the matter is tenable and hence, no adjustment has been made to the financial statements.
 The Group has filed an appeal with Commissioner of Income Tax (Appeals).

 The Group has received the order from the Commissioner of Income Tax (Appeals) for the financial year 2004-05 and on the unfavorable grounds, the Group had filed an appeal with ITAT, Bengaluru.
 ITAT has issued a favorable order in connection with TP proceedings.
-The department preferred an appeal with the Hon'ble High Court of Karnataka against the order of the ITAT.
+Order giving effect to the ITAT order is yet to be received.